thecointech/thecoin/apps/rates/ClientCS/docs/RatesApi.md

         {
             var apiInstance = new RatesApi();
-            var currencyCode = 56;  // int? | The integer code for the countries currency var timestamp = 1.2;  // double? | The timestamp we are requesting valid values for
+            var currencyCode = 56;  // int? | The integer code for the countries currency var timestamp = 789;  // long? | The timestamp we are requesting valid values for

             try
             {